 What is the department doing in terms of keeping things clean?

 We are following the guidelines from the infection prevention and control department.
 Staff wear personal protective equipment appropriate to the examination.
-We clean equipment after each patient and in some areas will cover equipment in bags designed to keep equipment clean.

 Will the x-ray machine/scanner be cleaned in between patients?